AuthorOfTheSurf/KobraScript/README.md

     }                                                       }

 #### Blueprints
 Blueprints are special structures in KobraScript.
-They allow for a robust way to define object properties and methods, and expediate the process of creating a complex object.
+They allow for a robust way to define object properties and methods, and expedite the process of creating a complex object.
 Blueprints use a different file extension, `.ksb`, due to the fact that blueprints are individual files.

 To utilize a blueprint in KobraScript, you "construct" the blueprint in a variable declaration, as you would an object in other languages.
 Parameters to construction can be specified specificly or dynamically.
 - Specific -> `construct Person (hairColor = "black")`
 - Dynamic  -> `construct Person()` or `construct Person("Joe")`

     $ p1 = construct Person("Joe", 18)         var p1 = new Person("Joe", 18)
     $ p2 = construct Person(age = 18)          var p2 = new Person(undefined, 18)